Connect with others who understand.

 Natalizumab

-Natalizumab, sold under the brand name Tysabri, is administered every four weeks for relapsing forms of MS. It was taken off the market for a period of time because it was associated with a serious risk of developing PML.
-Natalizumab was re-approved after researchers identified exposure to the John Cunningham (JC) virus as a key risk factor for developing PML.
-Doctors now screen for the JC virus prior to prescribing the medication.
+Natalizumab, sold under the brand name Tysabri, is given every four or six weeks for relapsing forms of MS. It was taken off the market for a while because it was associated with a serious risk of developing PML.
+Natalizumab was reapproved after researchers identified exposure to the John Cunningham (JC) virus as a key risk factor for developing PML.
+Doctors now screen for the JC virus before prescribing the medication and perform yearly MRI and blood tests to monitor for this condition.

 Side effects of natalizumab can include: